Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Discussion

-Our approach combines three important steps in a new way.
-First, we capture the dynamic trends of emotions over the course of treatment in message-based psychotherapy, similar to \cite{Shapira2022,Eberhardt2025,malgaroli2023natural}.
-Next, we demonstrate how these trends are associated with clinical outcomes \cite{Burkhardt2021,Ewbank2021,Malgaroli2024,Nook2022}.
-Third, we embrace the complexity of the emotional dynamics by representing them as a network.
-Previous clinical studies \cite{coifman2007affect,heininga2019dynamical} suggested an association between emotion dynamics and clinical outcomes, but lacked the methodology to represent these dynamics as a network.
-Our method overcomes this hurdle and produces results consistent with research literature \cite{kuppens2017emotion} demonstrating an association between emotional flexibility and a clinically significant change in both anxiety and depression symptoms.
+Our approach combines extends prior work \cite{Shapira2022,Eberhardt2025,malgaroli2023natural,Burkhardt2021,Ewbank2021,Malgaroli2024,Nook2022} in three ways: capturing emotion at utterance-level granularity, linking temporal clusters to outcomes, and interpreting their emotion dynamics using network analysis.
+VISTA-SSM \cite{brindle2024vista} enables this by clustering irregularly sampled time series via stochastic modeling, parameterizing clusters with structural equations that can be used to generate networks and better understand their characteristics.
+Previous clinical studies \cite{coifman2007affect,heininga2019dynamical} suggested associations between emotion dynamics and clinical outcomes, but lacked the methodology to represent these dynamics as a network.
+Our method overcomes this hurdle and produces results consistent with research literature demonstrating associations between emotional flexibility and a clinically significant change in both anxiety and depression symptoms.\cite{kuppens2017emotion}.
+We make VISTA-SSM and our analytic scripts available under an open-source license, to facilitate replication and extension to different data types.

-Key to our approach was the unique contribution of VISTA \cite{brindle2024vista}, which uses stochastic modeling to cluster and interpret irregularly sampled psychological time series data.
-VISTA’s demonstrated success in clustering psychological data as measured by withheld labels over existing algorithms paved the way for its utilization in this particular setting without ground truth class membership.
-Our methodology is transparent at each step.
-VISTA parametrizes the clusters using structural equations, which enables us to use these parameters to generate networks and understand clusters' characteristics in greater depth.
-VISTA easily handles data with varying numbers of observations, an important asset in analyzing psychological interventions, which can vary in duration and frequency.
-We make VISTA and our analytic scripts available under an open-source license, to facilitate replication and extension of these findings.